Last Updated on March 22, 2026 by James Hartley

 Factor 7: Holding Company Structures

-Structure A: UK Parent → SG Subsidiary
+Structure A: UK Parent โ SG Subsidiary

-UK founders + UK operations, but expanding to ASEAN.
-UK Ltd holds 100% of Singapore Pte Ltd.
+UK founders + UK operations, expanding to ASEAN.
+UK Ltd holds 100% of Singapore Pte Ltd. Singapore subsidiary profits taxed at Singapore rates.
+UK-SG DTA: 0% withholding on dividends (parent owns >25%).

 Good for: UK-first, ASEAN expansion play

-Structure B: SG Parent → UK Subsidiary
+Structure B: SG Parent โ UK Subsidiary

-UK subsidiary profits taxed at UK rates (25%).
+Singapore-based founders, expanding to EU/US.
+Singapore Pte Ltd holds 100% of UK Ltd. UK subsidiary profits taxed at UK rates (25%).
 UK-SG DTA: 0% withholding on dividends to Singapore parent.

 Good for: Singapore-first, UK/EU market entry